MemoryRemind/MemAssist/README.md

 8) Create function, take note of ARN in top right corner

-9) Log into Amazon Developer console (same account as for AWS)
+9) Log into Amazon Developer Console (same account as for AWS)

 10) Click on Alexa tab